Download Updated Rulebook: 2019 NTT IndyCar Series Rulebook (Full)

 16.8.7.
 Repair Dyno Confirmation – The Engine Manufacturer may run the Engine at its testing facility for the purpose of assuring the Minor Repair is effective.
-The Engine must be returned to the Entrant before the next scheduled on-Track use of the Car unless it is superseded by another approved Engine Change-Out as follows:
+The Engine must be returned to the Entrant before the next scheduled on-Track use of the Car unless it is superseded by another Approved Engine Change-Out.

 16.8.8.
 Repair Completion – An Engine Manufacturer has three (3) weeks or before the final Race of the Racing Season (whichever comes first) to complete a Non-Minor Repair on an Engine and return it to an Entrant to be installed.
 If an Engine cannot be returned, the Engine Change-Out will be an Unapproved Engine Change.
 Any Engine that was assigned to an Entrant during the Non-Minor Repair remains assigned to the Entrant and must complete its mileage before additional Engines are assigned.